"Anti-immigration rhetoric is a political siren song," Gillespie wrote in 2006.

 “This is a serious issue in the Commonwealth, and a gubernatorial candidate should absolutely be talking about it, and putting forward solutions to address it and make our communities safer,” he added.

-Gillespie's attacks on him as "baseless" and "despicable" and has pointed to his own record as a doctor who treated victims of violence and as a state senator who voted for tougher prison sentences for gang members.
+Northam has dismissed Gillespie’s attacks on him as “baseless” and “despicable” and has pointed to his own record as a doctor who treated victims of violence and as a state senator who voted for tougher prison sentences for gang members.

 In the 2006 op-ed, Gillespie also argued that the Republican majority would be threatened if the party did not increase its support with Hispanic voters.